This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 At some point of our day out at the Science Museum, we reached the Maths zone of the WonderLab (I had lost track of time at this point!).
 And here we discovered the pendulums!
 The fun thing about them was that a pen is attached to one of them, and a piece of paper placed on the other.
 And this is how, by the swings of the two pendulums, kids can create swirling patterns.

 I am sure my kids can’t remember the term “tessellation” at the moment, but they had a lot of fun at the Tessellation Wall.
 It is all about making patterns with shapes placed together on a flat surface so that they have no gaps or overlaps.
 And the Shape Maker?
-Another hit, as children can play with 2D and 3D shapes to create anything.
+Another hit, is that children can play with 2D and 3D shapes to create anything.
 As they say, imagination is the limit!

 Oh, and we played another fun game in the Maths zone: the Water Jet Challenge.
 There is a water jet that launches a stream of water into the air.
 You get to control the angle of the jet and when it should be launched in order to hit a light.
 Which light changed its position with every challenge.
 Yes, this is a perfect activity for kids who love a challenge.

 In the photo below, can you spot the Earth?
 Yes, this means the huge white ball represents the Sun.
 There is also a Moon orbiting the Earth.
 My son had a phase in which he was fascinated by anything related to space.
-He loved to actually stay next to the Earth, notice the Moon going around it, while actually travelling around the Sun.
+He loved to actually stay next to the Earth, notice the Moon going around it, and actually travelling around the Sun.
 This model also helped my daughter grasp the idea of the Solar System better.
 This is a great area in the Space Zone.

 The next area is about this: when you roll a ball around the Double Gravity Well exhibit, it behaves in a similar way to a planet orbiting two stars.
 Depending on how you release it, the ball will roll in a particular orbit shape before it eventually falls into the hole.
 I noticed that older kids had a particular interest in this area, which seems natural as these are not concepts for young children.
 Still, my kids loved playing with the balls and watching their trajectory.